Babiana grandiflora: Differences with other Babiana species

 Babiana grandiflora together with B. ambigua, B. petiolata and B. nana consistently have a poorly developed collar of fibres around the underground part of the stem.
 Babiana grandiflora is much alike B. nana but differs in having narrow, erect leaves covered with short, velvety hairs and mostly unbranched spikes at ground level bearing 2-5 flowers.
 It may also be confused with the commonly occurring species B. ambigua that grows in deep sandy soils on the coast and inland in the Western Cape, but that species has inner bracts that are split al the way to the base and has smaller flowers in which the dorsal tepal only measures 28-40 mm and the filaments are longer at 13–16 mm, not dorsal tepals of 45–55 mm long and filaments of about 10 mm as in B. grandiflora.

 Taxonomy

 As far as we know, specimens of this species were for the first time collected for scientific research in 1962 by the Swedish botanist, Bertil Nordenstam, 3.5 km east of Kotzesrus along the road to Garies on the coastal plains of Namaqualand.
 It was named Babiana grandiflora by Peter Goldblatt and John Charles Manning in 2007.
-It is not identical to first to Babiana stricta var. grandiflora, that was described by Gwendoline Joyce Lewis in 1959, but is currently named B. longiflora.
+It is not identical to Babiana stricta var. grandiflora, that was described by Gwendoline Joyce Lewis in 1959, but is currently named B. longiflora.